makerdao/community/governance/polls/Rates - Stablecoin Action Plan - November 2, 2020.md

 Please refer to the [Stablecoin Action Plan thread](https://forum.makerdao.com/t/signal-request-stablecoin-action-plan/4808) for an overview of the proposed plan.

 `Option 3 - Migrate Users to a new Vault Type` won the signal request.
-If this poll passes, the Rates Working Group will work with the Smart Contracts Team to add an executive spell which will set both the Stability Fee and Debt Ceilings to 0 on the following vault types:
+If this poll passes, the tentitive plan is that the Rates Working Group will work with the Smart Contracts Team to add an executive spell which will set both the Stability Fee and Debt Ceilings to 0 on the following vault types:

  * USDC-A
  * TUSD-A